stephen-dahl/riftpatch/readme.md

 It will create a new mod with the changes from both mods and add it to the end of your mod list.

 NOTE: RiftPatch can not merge conflicts.
 Some changes require manual intervention to fix.
-Most changes should work though as long as the folder and extention are listed
+Most changes should work though as long as the folder and extention are listed.

 * Supported Folders: [src/lib/parsableFolders.ts](src/lib/parsableFolders.ts)
 * Supported files: [src/lib/parsableFileTypes.ts](src/lib/parsableFileTypes.ts)